glennblock/extensions/attachment.md

 ### Parts
 * All _attachment_ fields in the data element must have a corresponding part.
-* The part must have a name matching the form element name.
+* The part must have a filename.

 ### Example
 Below you can can see the request contains a write template with contact information.
 The template contains an avatar _attachment_ item with the value of the attachment being 'jdoe'.
-There is an additional part which contains the avatar image which has a _name_ of 'jdoe'
+There is an additional part which contains the avatar image which has a _name_ of 'avatar' and a filename of "jdoe.jpg".
 ```
 content-type: multipart/form-data, boundary=AaB03x